projet-info-2A-ensai-grp4/MagicSearch-2A/doc/suivi/semaine11-2025.06.11.md

 - [x] register system (register.js, fapi.py)
 - [x] login and JWT (login.js, fapi.py, auth.py)
 - [x] endpoints histories and favorites (protected routes (BEARER..)) (fapi.py, auth.py)
+- [x] favorites on frontend : displaying all the favorites of the connected user, making possible for them to remove/add cards from/to their favorites

 ### Nom Prénom élève 2
 Alexandre Gasowski